davecurryco/mystic-spheres/TempleOfTheOldOnes.md

 The door of this chamber is made of bronze and is like those of the Assembly Hall, but it is unlocked.
 The interior walls of this small chamber are lined with bookcases and scroll-cabinets of red-lacquered wood, carven and gilded in unsettling designs.
 The shelves and cabinets are packed with the mouldered remains of books and scrolls.

 A pedistal of black onyx stands in the center of the room.
 On it is a large, open book with black leather covers and bronze bindings.
-In front of the pedistal is a petrified human rogue.
+In front of the pedestal is a petrified human rogue.
 The rogue is apparently of the Alhrain race and wears classic adventuring gear.
 The look on his face is one of horror and surprise.

 The pedistal is enchanted to protect any book placed on it.
 Any creature other than the book's owner that touches a book placed on the pedistal must make a DC 16 Constitution saving throw or be instantly petrified.
 The petrification lasts until the creature is freed by the greater restoration spell or other magic.